 Friday is a bit...

 Thank you so much for inviting me, but I'm sorry.
 I have a schedule conflict on that day, so...

 The pervasive theme is the "..." pattern, which is sort of a "fill in the blank."
 Called 点・点・点 in Japanese, it hints at the refusal without directly stating it, preventing hurting the other person's feelings and making the social situation more awkward.
 The general idea is that the other person usually gets the hint.
 It's also common to soften the refusal even more by prefacing it with something like すみませんが、or 申し訳ございませんが、which is basically apologizing before the indirect "fill in the blank" refusal.

 This communication through subtle hints is the Japanese I've always known and loved.
 It is not just the essence of the Japanese language; it is the life-blood of the Japanese culture.

-But recently I actually got scolded by a (young) Japanese aquaintance for not being more direct.
+But recently I actually got scolded by a (young) Japanese acquaintance for not being more direct.
 WTF?!
 You can't do that!
 My entire world tumbled down.
-Apparently there exists this underworld Japanese where unruly people break the rules and speak rudely, like "Pleasure Island" from "Pinoccio."
+Apparently there exists this underworld Japanese where unruly people break the rules and speak rudely, like "Pleasure Island" from "Pinocchio."
 Damn our Japanese language instructors for always teaching us to be so polite!